s224-abhi/httpovertcp/Readme.md

 ## 🚀 Motivation

 Most Go developers rely on `net/http` for building servers, but that abstracts away a lot of the lower-level details.
+Special thanks to boot.dev as this project is a follow along to their course Learn HTTP Protocol in Go.
 This project is my attempt to peel back the layers and learn:

 - How TCP connections are established and handled